League of Women Voters of the Charlottesville Area

 Child Care

-Action: Support of community based efforts to improve the quality and affordability of and accessibility to child care in the Thomas Jefferson Planning District.
-To advocate for: 1) increased business and local government support for child care and 2) improved information for parents and the community at large regarding available child care and the quality and performance of child care providers.
-[2001] Support Virginia’s quality improvement programs at the local level.
+Action: Support community-based efforts to improve the quality and affordability of and accessibility to child care in the Charlottesville area.
+Advocate for: 1) increased business and local government support for child care and 2) improved information for parents and the community at large regarding available child care and the quality and performance of child care providers.
+Support Virginia’s quality improvement programs at the local level.
 Support improved and increased training and education for local child care workers.
-[2020]

-Action: Monitor and take action on Firearms Safety legislation under LWVUS Gun Control positions.
+Action: Monitor and take action on Gun Violence Prevention legislation.
 Support local, state, and federal measures to limit the accessibility and regulate the ownership of firearms by private citizens.

 Health and Family Life Education and Health Services in Area Public Schools

-The League of Women Voters of the Charlottesville Area believes in the importance of physical and behavioral health services and programs to address the needs of area youth.
+Position: Physical and behavioral health services and programs are important to address the needs of area youth.

 Housing

-Action: Monitor and take action on housing programs in the City and County under LWV/US Housing Positions.
+Action: Monitor and take action on housing programs in the Charlottesville area.
 Work for availability and affordability.

 Regional Library System